cometbft/cometbft/docs/references/storage/README.md

 ## Pruning

 Pruning the blockstore and statestore is a long supported feature by CometBFT.
-An application can set a retain height - the number of blocks which must be kept - and instruct CometBFT to prune the remaining blocks (taking into account some other constraints).
+An application can set a `retain_height` - the number of blocks which must be kept - and instruct CometBFT to prune the remaining blocks (taking into account some other constraints).

-## Storage footprint is not reduced
+## The pruning feature on its own is ineffective in reducing storage footprint
-Unfortunately, many users have noticed that, despite this feature being enabled, the growth of both the state and block store does not stop.
+Unfortunately, many users have noticed that, despite the pruning feature based on `retain_height` being enabled, the growth of both the state and block store does not stop.
 To free up storage, operators copy the database, enforce compaction of the deleted items manually and copy it back.
 We have talked to operators and some have to do this weekly or every two weeks.

 After some research, we found that some of the database backends can be forced to compact the data.
 We experimented on it and confirmed those findings.